qx0731/Coursera_Natural_Language_Processing/README.md

-# Coursera_Natural_Language_Processing
+# Learn and be curious

-Learn and be curious: part of Natural Language Processing Specialization
+Part of Natural Language Processing Specialization